 Except there's a problem.

 Maybe you've spotted it.

 Yep, these aren't American troops.
 They're British.
 I'll grant you these are all white guys in disheveled camouflage uniforms, they all have short hair, and the average person might not know the difference by sight alone.

-But this mistake wasn’t posted by a patriotic soccer mom on Facebook.
-This came from the Deputy Commanding General of US Army’s training branch, TRADOC.
-That’s a big deal.
+But this mistake wasn't posted by a patriotic soccer mom on Facebook.
+This one came from the Deputy Commanding General of the US Army's training branch, TRADOC.
+That's a big deal.